Want to turn a bed headboard and footboard into a bench? This is a super easy upcycle project! Here’s a step by step tutorial and video!

 Your profit if you had to buy supplies:

-As you can see, flipping furniture is not going to be very profitable if you have to go out and buy tons of supplies and start from scratch.
+As you can see, flipping furniture is not going to be very profitable if you have to go out and buy tons of supplies and start from scratch each time you do a flip.
 Our accumulation of DIY supplies really makes a big difference.

 I am so excited to find my next piece to flip.
 Of course, you have to have patience when looking for thrifted furniture.
 And, to make flipping make sense, you really need to get a good deal!
 I’ll be out hunting and updating you on Instagram stories!